mertbozkurt/ClosestCoordinates/README.md

 ### Prerequisites

-* Input text file should contain one point per line.
-For every line, coordinate values should be separated by "\t".
-* There should be at least two points in input file.
+* There should be  one point per line  and  at least two points in input.txt
-* If program will be run without command line arguments then ../InputTestFiles/sample_input_91_732.tsv should exists, if it doesn't exist then program crashes.
+* In every line, coordinates should be separated by "\t".
-* There is no restriction for dimension.
+* There is no restriction for dimension and number of points

-* There is no maximum limit for points.
+### Output

+* outputTemp.txt file shows 2 points which have shortest distance to each other.
+* Results are ordered according to line number in input.txt

 ## Authors